Q1. How does your jointing material differ from Polymeric Sand?

 Q10.
 What type of traffic can your product withstand after installation?

-Our products can withstand stresses applied by frequent small vehicle, foot, and bicycle traffic.
+Our landscape design products can withstand stresses applied by frequent small vehicle, foot, and bicycle traffic.
 Keep in mind that the lifetime that you receive from our product is in part dependant on the amount of traffic or stress that it receives on a regular basis.

 Q11.
 Can I use a sealer on your jointing product?